 Karl Pertsch

-I am a postdoc at UC Berkeley and Stanford University, where I work with Sergey Levine and Chelsea Finn on deep learning, reinforcement learning and robotics.
+I am a postdoc at UC Berkeley and Stanford University, where I work with Sergey Levine and Chelsea Finn on training robot foundation models.
+I'm also a member of the technical staff at Physical Intelligence.

 I completed my PhD at the University of Southern California (USC), working with Joseph Lim.
 During my PhD, I was fortunate to intern at Meta AI and spend time as a student researcher at Google Brain with Karol Hausman.
 Before my PhD, I spent one year as a Fulbright Scholar at the University of Pennsylvania, working with Kostas Daniilidis.